Deal (2008 film): Plot

-Alex Stillman (Bret Harrison) is a law student who plays poker online and in home games.
+Alex Stillman is a law student who plays poker online and in home games.
 He competes in an online tournament where the final table is played live on TV.
 Alex reaches the final table, but is eliminated first after being outmatched by professional player Karen "The Razor" Jones.
-The final table broadcast is watched by retired player Tommy Vinson (Burt Reynolds), who feels that Alex has potential as a player but could use his help.
+The final table broadcast is watched by retired player Tommy Vinson, who feels that Alex has potential as a player but could use his help.
 Vinson tracks Alex down at a cash game and offers him his business card, which Alex refuses until Tommy impresses him by reading his last hand.

-Alex finally calls Tommy and spends a few days with him watching old videotapes of poker players and learning about tells and reading players.
-Tommy offers the kid a deal, he will stake Alex in poker games and they will split his winnings 50/50.
-When Alex asks why Tommy doesn't just play himself, he reveals that he hasn't played a hand in twenty years.
-After going broke and nearly losing his house and wife, Tommy agreed to never again play a hand at the risk of his wife leaving him.
+Alex finally calls Tommy and spends a few days with him, watching old videotapes of poker players and learning about tells and reading players.
+Tommy offers the kid a deal: he will stake Alex in poker games, and they will split his winnings 50/50.
+When Alex asks why Tommy does not just play himself, he reveals that he has not played a hand in twenty years.
+After going broke and nearly losing his house and wife, Tommy agreed to never again play a hand, at the risk of his wife leaving him.
 Tommy takes Alex to Las Vegas to play in a high-stakes cash game.
-He buys Alex in and watches the kid take a few beatings and lose money.
+He buys Alex in, and watches the kid take a few beatings and lose money.
 Tommy pulls him off the table and reveals that Alex has a tell, which he corrects.
-Alex turns the game around and ends up cashing out ahead.
-Tommy suggests Alex relax a little and gets him to approach a beautiful woman at the bar named Michelle (Shannon Elizabeth).
+Alex turns the game around, and ends up cashing out ahead.
+Tommy suggests that Alex relax a little, and gets him to approach a beautiful woman at the bar named Michelle.
 Alex awkwardly approaches her and convinces her to go on a date with him, and she spends the night with him.

 Tommy wants to take Alex to Louisiana to play in a poker tournament, but Alex is supposed to start his job at his father's law firm.
-Alex convinces his dad to give him a few extra days under the pretext of taking a trip with his friend.
-Tommy tells his wife he has to go to Cleveland for work and the pair head to the tournament.
+Alex convinces his dad to give him a few extra days, under the pretext of taking a trip with his friend.
+Tommy tells his wife that he has to go to Cleveland for work, and the pair heads to the tournament.
 On the first day, Alex does really well and builds up a chip lead.
-Overnight, Tommy warns Alex that the other players will try to keep him awake with distractions such as crank phone calls and knocks at the door.
-Alex doesn't listen and loses sleep to the distractions, resulting in him busting out of the tournament.
-Upon returning home, Tommy is confronted by his wife Helen about the money he's been using.
-He admits to bankrolling Alex but swears he hasn't played a hand himself.
+Overnight, Tommy warns Alex that the other players will try to keep him awake with distractions, such as crank phone calls and knocks at the door.
+Alex does not listen and loses sleep to the distractions, resulting in him busting out of the tournament.
+On returning home, Tommy is confronted by his wife, Helen, about the money he has been using.
+He admits to bankrolling Alex, but swears he has not played a hand himself.
 Unmoved, Helen packs her things and leaves Tommy.